chrisgrieser/nvim-tinygit/README.md

 ---

-If you are working on a small single-person repo, you can also stage all changes, commit, and push them in one go via:
+You can also stage all changes, commit, and push them in one go via:

 ```lua
 vim.keymap.set("n", "gC", function() require("tinygit").smartCommit({ push = true }) end)